youwiththegoldeneyes/youwiththegoldeneyes/README.md

 【**005.**】`You are in a skin/are in the community(s) of…` ***Dream/DreamTeam/DSMP, Wilbur Soot, Yandere Simulator, any character/game by Gatobob (such as BTD and TPOF), any character/game by Scopophobia Studios (such as John Doe).*** `Exceptions are Introjects/Fictives/Factives.`

-【**006.**】`You engage in discourse of any type...` **content-creator, PonyTown name-tags, etc...** `and/or go out to harass/put down any individual over liking said content-creator(s) or for using a name-tag that's labelled as "controversial".` Unless they like/support a content creator that is a bad person/criminal... in which case please make them aware that their content-creator is a bad person.
+【**006.**】`You engage in discourse of any type...` **content-creator, PonyTown name-tags, etc...** `and/or go out to harass/put down any individual over liking said content-creator(s) or for using a nametag that's labelled as "controversial".` Unless they like/support a content creator that is a bad person/criminal... in which case please make them aware that their content-creator is a bad person.

 #### **NOTE: WHAT IS LISTED IN OUR DNI LIST ARE *NOT* TRIGGERS; THEY MAKE US UNCOMFORTABLE, HOWEVER WE ARE NOT TRIGGERED BY ANYTHING ON THE LIST.**